gdalle/phd-resources/index.md

 ---
-layout: home
+layout: page
 title: PhD Resources
 subtitle: Not the research website you deserve, but the one you need right now
 ---

 Do you need some help with your PhD?
-Here is a collection of cool resources, websites and software to get you started!
+Here is a collection of cool resources, websites and software to get you started.

 If you have broad questions about doctoral studies, you may want to start with these two guides: